jakethakur/civdrafter/README.md

-# civdrafter
-Civilization VI drafter
+# Civilization VI Drafter

+Select the number of players and who owns which expansions, and the drafter will assign each player a random selection of leaders to choose from!

+Has the capability to ban particularly problematic leaders.

-Updated with misiing Frontier Pass Leaders and Leader Pass
+Up to date with new Leader Pass leaders, as of 26/03/2023.